jeremyjpj0916/stock-market-alerts/README.md

 Note, for text from gmail functionality to work, enable the "allow less secure apps" login feature tied to your gmail account.
 Maybe use a spare gmail if you have security concerns.

-Notes on API Rate limit limitations:
+Notes on Yahoo API Rate limit limitations:

 > Rate Limitation
 > There’re some limitations by making the call to Yahoo Finance API: